jon-starnes/jon-starnes.old-site/_posts/blog/2016-08-26-us-unemployed-underutilized-pt2.md

 ### Converting Date Variables for Analysis
 The R as.numeric() function can convert (proper) date formats into their internal number state.
 We can convert the date field and store the new numeric version in a new variable.
-Since time really is "continuous" there really is no problem with converting the data to it's internal computer numeric representation.
-Working with this date data this way will make analysis life easier.
+Since time really is "continuous" there really is no problem with converting the data to it's internal representation.
+Working with it this way makes the analysis life easier later on.

 *Use appropriately and don't use the dates this way when the date belongs to a discrete category like financial quarters, seasons, etc.*